ChicagoHAI/human-centered-machine-learning/README.md

 ## Course staff
 Insturctor: Chenhao Tan [contact](mailto:chenhao@uchicago.edu)
-Office hours: 1:00-1:50pm at Searle 215 on Thursdays or by appointment
+Office hours: 1:30-1:55pm at Searle 215 on Tuesday and Thursdays or by appointment

 ## Logistics